 A coronary angiogram, also called cardiac catheterization, is an X-ray image of the inside of the heart’s arteries using a contrast dye.
 The imaging is performed to detect the approximate location of an aneurysm or a blockage that may be causing your chest pain or shortness of breath.
-A thin tube called a catheter is inserted through an IV into an artery in either the wrist or leg, and then carefully positioned near the heart.
-The contrast dye is injected and X-rays pictures are taken.
-If there is a blocked or damaged artery, treatment for the condition can be done at the same time with an angioplasty or stent.
+A thin tube called a catheter is inserted through an IV into an artery in either the wrist or leg and then carefully positioned near the heart.
+The contrast dye is injected and X-ray pictures are taken.
+If there is a blocked or damaged artery, treatment for the condition can be done at the same time with angioplasty or stent.

 Cardiology is the medical specialty that deals with all conditions of the heart and blood vessels.
 Make an appointment to meet our physicians in person to discuss your specific symptoms or cardiovascular issues.

 A Holter monitor is a small, portable device that continuously records the heart’s rhythms and records the electrical activity of the heart.
-A Holter monitor may be used to capture information and check an individual’s heart rhythm if results of other tests, such as an electrocardiogram (EKG), have been inconclusive.
+A Holter monitor may be used to capture information and check an individual’s heart rhythm if the results of other tests, such as an electrocardiogram (EKG), have been inconclusive.
 The monitor is worn for 24 to 48 hours during normal activity, and it records the heart’s electrical activity during that time period.

 Extended Cardiac Monitoring

-An event monitor is a small machine (about the size of a pager) that monitors your heart rhythm beat-to-beat in real time.
+An event monitor is a small machine (about the size of a pager) that monitors your heart rhythm beat-to-beat in real-time.
 It automatically detects irregular heart rhythms that may be causing your fainting, dizziness, chest pain or palpitations.
 Once a cardiologist finds out if your symptoms are coming from an irregular heart rhythm he may refer you to a heart rhythm doctor (electrophysiologist) to discuss specific treatment options.